OpMadDuck/operation-mad-duck/README.md

 ## Production Resources and Links
 - A [live scoreboard](https://operation.madduck.workers.dev/board) can be viewed online.
 Please note that you must refresh the page in order to see newly captured flags.
 The total score for each team is updated automatically.
 - By performing a [game reset](https://operation.madduck.workers.dev/reset), all contract and flag capture data will be erased.
-- Refer to the `QR Codes` folder of this repository for flag information.
+- Refer to the `qr codes` folder of this repository for flag information.
-- The `Resources` folder of this repository contains a CSV file comprised of each flag's point values, location, unique identifier, and name.
+- The `points.csv` file lists each flag's point values, unique identifier, and name.

 ## Tools
 ### Cloudflare Workers